 This is done through progressive overload, increasing the weight each week.
 Simple as that.
 There are training routines built solely to increase strength such as Rippetoes Starting Strength which I highly recommend and can be found here.
 We have designed a PDF version of the program so you can print off and follow!

-There are a few supplements out there than can help increase strength, one being the ever so popular creatine.
+There are a few supplements out there that can help increase strength, one being the ever so popular creatine.
 Creatine monohydrate can help increase strength by increasing the amount of ATP in the cells and volumize the cells for more nutrient intake.
 Creatine supplements are in the 1000s and 1000s so don’t be fooled by the “New creatine that increases strength 1000x more than creatine monohydrate with no bloating”.
 These type of creatine supplements last months in the market, there is a reason why creatine monohydrate is still going strong in the market and for over 30 years at that, IT WORKS.
-Creatine monohydrate is very cheap to buy, the best quality in terms of purity is “Creapure” creatine which is manufactured in Germany, so if you can’t chose between brands just make sure it’s Creapure and go for the cheapest!
+Creatine monohydrate is very cheap to buy, the best quality in terms of purity is “Creapure” creatine which is manufactured in Germany, so if you can’t choose between brands just make sure it’s Creapure and go for the cheapest!
 Creatine study article.
-An emerging contender to creatine in terms of effectiveness is Beta Alanine, we have dedicated an article on that backed by research so take a look by clicking here.
+An emerging contender for creatine in terms of effectiveness is Beta-Alanine, we have dedicated an article on that backed by research so take a look by clicking here.
 Pre-workouts are also good supplements to aid you in hitting new PRs and getting stronger by energizing you and making you feel up for a session.
 We can hit 2 birds with 1 stone here, a creatine supplement and also a pre-workout all in one which is TESTED and contains no banned substances.
 Brilliant!
-MusclePharm Assault is the name of this gem and it is packed with research backed ingredients.
+MusclePharm Assault is the name of this gem and it is packed with research-backed ingredients.
 This will be a great addition to any supplement stack.
-Click for an in-depth analysis on MusclePharm Assault

 Now we have a weight gainer to help us pack on lean quality muscle, we have a pre-workout and a creatine based supplement to help increase strength.
 What else do you need as a rugby player?
 Recovery is a vital factor, I know I covered recovery with the weight gainer but there are some great supplements out there for recovery.
 The highest rated supplement for this purpose is Scivation Xtend which is a BCAA supplement.
 This supplement helps reduce soreness (nothing worse than training or starting a game feeling sore), helps build muscle, helps preserve muscle and also helps reduce body fat!
 This supplement has it all and should be consumed before and during workouts with a high water intake.
 Another vital supplement for recovery is a simple whey protein shake.
 This should be consumed post workout ( if you are not using the weight gainer ) or can be used for breakfast with some oats.
 This is a staple in most lifters stacks and you should always have some on hand.
 Reflex Instant Whey has been independently tested versus the competition and came out on top with a solid 80% protein score.
 Many brands came in far under and not hitting their claimed protein % or amount.
 Reflex is a solid brand and very trustworthy, I would highly recommend Reflex Instant Whey over any other whey as it’s great value for money, has a high protein percentage and also comes out with great results from lab tests.